facebookarchive/draft-js/docs/Advanced-Topics-Managing-Focus.md

 The event listeners within the component will observe focus changes and propagate them through `onChange` as expected, so state and DOM will remain correctly in sync.

+If you need to apply focus and update editor state in the same operation, you can do so by passing a new editor state to the `focus()` method which will propagate your changes and the selection changes.

 ## Translating container clicks to focus